-There are some fabulous resorts and beautiful spots along the coastline although the tiny, deserted, postcard-perfect beach scenes of the Fijian Islands tend to be more numerous further afield.
-For those who do not want to take an internal flight or spend too long after touch down before getting to their resort, Viti Levu has plenty to offer.
+There are some fabulous accommodations and beautiful spots along the coastline although the tiny, deserted, postcard-perfect beach scenes of the Fijian Islands tend to be more numerous further afield.
+For those who do not want to take an internal flight or spend too long after touch down before reaching their dive resort, Viti Levu has plenty to offer.

 The capital, Suva is on the more lush eastern side of the island although the vast majority of international flights land in Nadi.
 Within a couple of hours drive from the airport are wonderful trekking opportunities, the excellent Natadola Beach, and plenty of high quality Viti Levu scuba diving, particularly along the north and south coasts.

-You will find superb reefs off the coast at RakiRaki, and excellent shark diving and more in Pacific Harbour.
-Elsewhere on Viti Levu can be disappointing for experienced divers.
+You will find superb reefs off the coast at RakiRaki, and excellent shark diving packages and more in Pacific Harbour.
+Elsewhere on Viti Levu, it can be disappointing for experienced divers.
 Choose a resort or location for diving on Fiji's main island:

-Pacific Harbour resorts - Coral Coast - The action on Shark Reef is what has made Pacific Harbour world famous.
+The shark action on Shark Reef is what has made Pacific Harbour world famous.
 On a good day, you can spot 8 different type of shark on the reef, including tiger and bull sharks.
-The resorts here offer a mix of day trips to Shark Reef and Beqa Lagoon, an area renowned for its coral reefs and bommies.
+Here we offer a mix of day trips to Shark Reef and Beqa Lagoon, an area renowned for its coral reefs and bommies.
 [More information on these dive sites: Shark Reef, Beqa Lagoon].

-RakiRaki - Bligh Water Coast - This part of Viti Levu is less developed but the diving in nearby Bligh Water is amongst the best in the entire country.
-Daily boat trips will take you out to the 50 or so dive sites that are accessible from here.
+This part of Viti Levu is less developed but the diving in nearby Bligh Water is amongst the best in the entire country.
+Daily boat trips will take you out to the 50 or so sites that are accessible from here.
 If you still want more then there's always the option of unlimited self-guided shore dives too.
 [More information on these dive sites: RakiRaki].

-Accommodation here is in a small beach resort which boasts a swimming pool, kayaking, beach volleyball and various other watersports, as well as diving packages.
+Accommodation here is in the small beach resort of Volivoli which boasts a swimming pool, kayaking, beach volleyball and various other watersports, as well as diving packages.
 Fire dancers, Fijian dancing and other traditional ceremonies keep guests entertained during the evenings.

 At Pacific Harbour plan on a stay of 3 nights for the Shark Reef encounter, or up to 1 week to enjoy diving Beqa Lagoon and explore the other adventure activities on the island.
-Packages are inclusive of bed & breakfast accommodation and dives, or day trip diving only.
+Pacific Harbour dive packages are inclusive of bed & breakfast accommodation and dives, or day trip diving only.
 At RakiRaki stays of 1 week are ideal.
-Packages are inclusive of full board accommodation and scuba diving.
+RakiRaki dive packages are inclusive of full board accommodation and scuba diving activities.

 Take your pick from dozens of options, from top-of-the range international beach resorts to budget lodges, and everything in between.
 There's something to suit everyone's taste and pocket.
 And you can be sure that whatever options you select, it will be backed up with their 'Low Price Guarantee' to ensure you get top-dollar value for money.
 They have also introduced a "book now and pay later" policy, to allow you to secure your reservation now and only pay on your arrival.